Why is DUI science so important?

-ISO, the International Organization for Standardization, is an organization with members from more than 150 countries that develops standards within various disciplines, including 17025, which governs scientific labs that conduct testing.
+ISO, the International Organization for Standardization, is an organization with members from more than 150 countries that develops standards within various disciplines, including standard 17025, which governs scientific labs that conduct testing.
 The general requirements of ISO 17025 involve documentation, nonconforming testing work, corrective actions for the nonconforming work, control of records, equipment calibration, and measurement traceability.
 These are standards that the international scientific community has declared to be acceptable, and in seeking and receiving accreditation, a forensic crime lab indicates that it will comply with these accepted standards.
-ASCLD/LAB, an accrediting agency, requires that the labs it accredits comply with ISO 17025 standards.
+ASCLD/LAB, which merged with ANAB, is a laboratory accrediting agency and requires that the labs it accredits comply with ISO 17025 standards.

 What is the importance of lab accreditation?

-ASCLD/LAB is the most prominent “inspecting” and “accrediting” agency for testing laboratories.
-Under their International program, ASCLD examines the hiring practices and written procedures that a lab uses, then practically assesses the lab by reviewing five of the lab’s tests; however, the lab being examined handpicks the cases that ASCLD will be reviewing.
+ASCLD/LAB merged with ANAB in 2016 and is now ANAB, the most prominent “inspecting” and “accrediting” agency for testing laboratories.
+Under their accreditation program, ANAB examines the hiring practices and written procedures that a lab uses, then practically assesses the lab by reviewing five of the lab’s tests; however, the lab being examined handpicks the cases that ANAB will be reviewing.
 Following accreditation, a lab is then deemed to be producing scientifically reliable results and must only be reassessed once every five years.
 Once a lab has been accredited, it rarely, if ever, is put on probation or stripped of its accreditation.

 The Scottsdale Crime Lab decision came about during a time when many other forensic testing laboratories around the nation were receiving increased scrutiny.
-A nationwide concern has developed because there are no requirements that a forensic testing lab be accredited or meet any particular standards.
-The Department of Justice and the National Institute of Standards and Technology (NIST) are now collaborating in order to create the National Commission on Forensic Science, a group of 37 scientists, lawyers, forensics practitioners and law-enforcement officials with the goal of providing advice on government policies such as training and standards for laboratory certification.
-According to the Department of Justice, “the commission also will work to develop policy recommendations for the U.S. Attorney General, including uniform codes for professional responsibility” within the forensic sciences.
+A nationwide concern has developed because there are no requirements that a forensic testing lab be accredited or meet any particular standards; it is merely voluntary.
+The Department of Justice and the National Institute of Standards and Technology (NIST) had previously collaborated in order to create the National Commission on Forensic Science, a group of 37 scientists, lawyers, forensics practitioners and law-enforcement officials with the goal of providing advice on government policies such as training and standards for laboratory certification.
+However, in 2017, the Department of Justice terminated this commission and also suspended its internal efforts to review and develop a variety of forensic standards.

 Do I need a DUI Attorney?